Эта страница не доступна на русском языке.

 |Sweden||EBRD-European Local Energy Assistance Facility (ELENA)|

-The EBRD acts as manager of the Fund.
-The E5P will implement investment projects in cooperation with other participating international financial institutions (IFIs) – the European Investment Bank (EIB), the International Finance Corporation (IFC), the Nordic Environment Finance Corporation, the Nordic Investment Bank and the World Bank.
+The E5P will implement investment projects in cooperation with other participating international financial institutions (IFIs) – the European Investment Bank (EIB), the International Finance Corporation (IFC), the Nordic Environment Finance Corporation (NEFCO), the Nordic Investment Bank (NIB) and the World Bank.

 Early Transition Countries (ETC) Fund